yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/React.md

 ### **What Is State?**
-> - React has another special built-in object called state, which allows components to create and manage their own data.
+> - React has another special `built-in object` called state, which allows components to `create and manage their own data`.
 > - A component’s state `can change over time`. whenever it changes, the component re-renders.
 The change in state can happen as a response to user action or system-generated events, and these changes `determine the behavior of the component and how it will render`.
 ```
 class YourName extends React.Component {